SaladTechnologies/kelpie/readme.md

 Kelpie workers will use a JWT issued by the Salad Instance Metadata Service (IMDS) to authenticate themselves to the Kelpie API.
 This JWT is automatically provided by the Salad Container Group when the worker is running inside a Salad Container Group.
 This JWT is included in the `Authorization` header of all requests made by the Kelpie worker to the Kelpie API as a Bearer token.
 A kelpie user object is created for each organization that authenticates this way.

-Kelpie will also include the required `Salad-Project` header, using a value found in the environment variable `SALAD_PROJECT` set by you when configuring your container group.
+Kelpie will also include the required `Salad-Project` header, using a value found in the environment variable `SALAD_PROJECT_NAME` that is present on the worker.
+This variable can be set manually for testing purposes, but is automatically set by Salad when running on a Salad Node.

 ### LEGACY: Kelpie API Key